-In collaboration with the National Institute for Occupational Safety and Health (NIOSH) and the Council of State and Territorial Epidemiologists (CSTE), the New Hampshire Occupational Health Surveillance Program will produce reports on 19 core occupational health indicators developed to provide information about a population’s health status with respect to workplace injuries and illnesses or to factors that can influence health.
+In collaboration with the National Institute for Occupational Safety and Health (NIOSH) and the Council of State and Territorial Epidemiologists (CSTE), the New Hampshire Occupational Health Surveillance Program produces reports on a variety of core occupational health indicators developed to provide information about a population’s health status with respect to workplace injuries and illnesses or to factors that can influence health.
 These indicators can either be measures of health (work-related disease or injury) or factors associated with health, such as workplace exposures, hazards or interventions.
 The indicators represent a core set of data that, when collected at the state level, would assist in the development of programs to prevent workplace injuries and illnesses.
-Data to produce New Hampshire indicators include:

 It is the goal of the New Hampshire Occupational Health Surveillance Program to provide meaningful statistics to identify priority occupational safety and health conditions that could benefit from further prevention recommendations.

 Please see our Publications page for reports and issue briefs on pertinent occupational health topics.